NShumway/open-with/PRD-overview.md

 ### 4. Hardcoded sites vs dynamic detection?

 **Decision:** Hardcoded site registry for V1 (reliable, predictable).
+V1.5 adds OAuth-based services.
 V2 adds content discovery for any page via the modal.

-No attempt to fight obfuscation — if sites actively prevent extraction, we gracefully show nothing.
+### 7. What about view-only documents with downloads disabled?

+**Decision:** V1 attempts the export URL and shows a user-friendly error if blocked (403).
+V2 adds DOM-based extraction as a fallback — if the content is rendered in the browser, we can extract it.
+This aligns with the extension's philosophy: the browser is the user's tool.

 ### 5. Ad removal approach for clean PDF?